BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 ## Potion Effect: `effect`

 Adds a specified potion effect to player.
 First argument is potion type.
-You can find all available types [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html).
+You can find all available types <a href="https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html" target="_blank">here</a>.
 Second is integer defining how long the effect will last in seconds.
 Third argument, also integer, defines level of the effect (1 means first level).
 Add a parameter `ambient` to make potion particles appear more invisible (just like beacon effects).
 To hide particles add a parameter `hidden`.
 To hide the icon for the effect add `noicon`.

 !!! example
     ```YAML